-The reaction has always a good intention, meaning, in each case, “Take care!
+The reaction always has a good intention, meaning, in each case, “Take care!
 Danger!”
-You will see that this is so if you will look for a moment at three comprehensive kinds of fear fear of self, fear for self, fear for others.
-Fear of self is indirectly fear for self danger.
+You will see that this is so if you look for a moment at three comprehensive kinds of fear fear of self, fear for self, and fear for others.
+Fear of self is indirectly fear of self-danger.
 And Fear for others signifies fore-sensed or fore-pictured distress to self because of anticipated misfortune to others.

 Fear, then, is usually regarded as the soul’s danger signal.
-But the true signal is an instinctive and thoughtful reason.
+But the actual signal is an intuitive and thoughtful reason.

-Even instinct and reason, acting as a warning, may perform their duty abnormally, or assume abnormal proportions.
+Even instinct and reason, acting as a warning, may perform their duty abnormally or assume abnormal proportions.
 And then we have the feeling of fear.
-The normal warning is induced by actual danger apprehended by mind in a state of balance and self-control.
-The normal mind is always capable of such warning.
-There are but two ways in which so-called normal fear, acting in the guise of reason, maybe annihilated: by the substitution of reason for fear, and by the assurance of the white life.
+The usual warning is induced by actual danger apprehended by the mind in a state of balance and self-control.
+The ordinary mind is always capable of such a warning.
+There are but two ways in which so-called normal fear, acting in the guise of reason, maybe annihilated: by the substitution of reason for fear and by the assurance of the white life.

-Let it be understood, now, that by normal fear is here meant normal reason real fear being denied place and function altogether.
-Then we may say that such action of reason is a benefactor to man.
-It is, with pain and weariness, the philanthropy of the nature of things within us.
+Let it be understood, now, that normal fear is here meant legal reason, real fear being denied place and function altogether.
+Then we may say that such an act of reason benefits man.
+With pain and weariness, it is the philanthropy of the Nature of things within us.

 One person said: “Tired?
 No such word in my house!”
-Now, this cannot be a sound and healthy attitude.
-Weariness, at a certain stage of the effort, is a signal to stop work.
-When one becomes so absorbed in labour as to lose consciousness of the feeling of weariness, he has issued a “hurry call” on death.
+Now, this cannot be a good and healthy attitude.
+At a particular stage of the effort, weariness is a signal to stop work.
+When one becomes so absorbed in labour as to lose consciousness of weariness, he has issued a “hurry call” on death.

-I do not deny that the soul may cultivate a sublime sense of buoyancy and power; rather do I urge you to seek that beautiful condition; but I hold that when a belief or a hallucination refuses to permit you to hear the warning of nerves and muscles, Nature will work disaster inevitably.
+I do not deny that the soul may cultivate a sublime sense of buoyancy and power; instead, do I urge you to seek that beautiful condition, but I hold that when a belief or a hallucination refuses to permit you to hear the warning of nerves and muscles, Nature will work disaster inevitably.

-Let us stand for the larger liberty which is joyously free to take advantage of everything Nature may offer for true well-being.
-There is partial liberty which tries to realize itself by denying various realities as real; there is higher liberty which realizes itself by conceding such realities as real and by using or disusing them as occasion may require in the interest of the self at its best.
+Let us stand for the more considerable liberty which is joyously free to take advantage of everything Nature may offer for true well-being.
+There is partial liberty which tries to realize itself by denying various realities as accurate; there is higher liberty which realizes itself by conceding such realities as honest and by using or disusing them as occasion may require in the interest of the self at its best.

 I hold this to be true wisdom: to take advantage of everything which promises good to the self, without regard to this or that theory, and free to use all things, material or immaterial, reasonable or spiritual.
-I embrace your science or your method, but I beg to ignore your bondage to philosophy or consistency.
-So I say that to normal health the weary-sense is a rational command to replenish exhausted nerves and muscles.
+I embrace your science or method but beg to ignore your bondage to philosophy or consistency.
+So I say that to normal health, the weary sense is a rational command to replenish exhausted nerves and muscles.

 It Does Exist

-It is not liberty, it is not healthful, to declare, “There is no pain!”
-Pain does exist, whatever you affirm, and your affirmation that it does not is proof that it does exist.
-For why (and how) declare the non-existence of that which is non-existent?
-But if you say, “As a matter of fact I have pain, but I am earnestly striving to ignore it and to cultivate thought-health so that the cause of the pain may be removed,”.
+It is not liberty or healthful to declare, “There is no pain!”
+Pain does exist; whatever you affirm, and your affirmation that it does not, is proof that it does exist.
+Why (and how) declare the non-existence of that which is non-existent?
+But if you say, “As a matter of fact, I have pain, but I am earnestly striving to ignore it and to cultivate thought-health so that the cause of the pain may be removed,”.
 That is sane and beautiful.

 This is the commendable attitude of the Bible character who cried: “Lord, I believe; help thou mine unbelief.”
-To undertake to swamp pain with a cloud of psychological fog that is to turn anarchist against the good government of Nature.
+To undertake to swamp pain with a cloud of psychological fog that is to turn anarchists against the excellent government of Nature.

 I do not say there is no such thing as fear.